vivekgourGH/ByteWise/README.md

 ---

-**Note:** This is a frontend-only application using localStorage for data persistence.
+**Note:** This is a frontend-only EdTech application using localStorage for data persistence.
 No backend server is required to run this application.